Oma's Bavarian Pretzels (Laugenbrezel)

 6. Preheat oven to 425°F (218°C).

-9. Place pretzels/rolls onto the parchment-lined baking sheets.
-Cover with a towel and let rise 15 minutes in a warm spot.
-Remove towel and rise another 15 minutes, letting the surface dry to form a slight skin.
+1. Place the pretzels and/or rolls onto the parchment-lined baking sheets.
+Cover with a towel and let rise 15 minutes.
+Remove the towel and let rise another 15 minutes, letting the surface dry to form a slight skin.

-10. Prepare the soda bath.
-Using a large bowl (non-reactive material or glass bowl), gradually whisk in the cooled baked baking soda into the 3 cups of water (hot) until dissolved.
+2. Prepare the soda bath.
+Using a large glass bowl, gradually whisk the cooled baked baking soda into the hot water until dissolved.

-11. Dip pretzels/rolls using your fingers or a slotted spoon, one at a time, into the soda bath for about 3 seconds for pretzels and 3 seconds each side for rolls.
-Remove, give a gently shake to remove excess moisture, and put back on the parchment-lined baking sheets.
+3. One at a time, dip the pretzels and/or rolls into the soda bath for about 3 seconds for the pretzels, and 3 seconds for each side for rolls.
+Remove and put back on the parchment-lined baking sheets.

-12. Slit the thick center of the pretzels with a sharp knife or razor blade.
-For the rolls, slit a cross on the top.
-Sprinkle with sea salt.
+4. Slit the rolls and/or the thick center of the pretzels with a sharp knife or razor blade and sprinkle with sea salt.

-13. Bake in preheated oven for about 15 minutes until nicely browned.
+5. Bake for about 15 minutes, until nicely browned.
 Remove to a wire rack to cool.
-These homemade German pretzels and pretzel rolls are best enjoyed while still warm.
+Best enjoyed while still warm.

 Notes/Hints